 What is Monitor Contrast Ratio?
-The monitor is the basic output device which is used in the computer system to display the results or output of processed data.
-From the start of the computer system, the Monitor display is used as an output device over time, as other computer technologies are changed, technologies of monitor display are also got changed and updated.
+The monitor is the basic output device used in the computer system to display the results or output of processed data.
+From the start of the computer system, the Monitor display has been used as an output device over time; as other computer technologies changed, monitor display technologies are also changed and updated.

-The display of these monitors is very bright and many times better than CRT’s.
-After LCD monitors, the new and latest technology of monitors comes in the market which is LED (Light Emitting Diodes).
-The display of these LED’s is very bright, sharp, and HD quality.
+These monitors’ display is very bright and often better than CRTs.
+After LCD monitors, the new and latest technology of monitors comes into the market: LED (Light Emitting Diodes).
+The display of these LEDs is very bright, sharp, and HD quality.

-Nowadays, a variety of LED monitors is available in the market in all sizes.
-LCD and LED monitors are many times efficient in power consumption than CRT monitors and these are very slim and lightweight monitors which can be placed easily in few inch areas.
+Nowadays, various LED monitors are available in the market in all sizes.
+LCD and LED monitors are many times more efficient in power consumption than CRT monitors, and these are very slim and lightweight monitors which can be placed easily in few-inch areas.

 What is Monitor Contrast Ratio?

-Normally to measure the contrast ratio, the luminance of white and black is measured and the ratio between these two is calculated.
-Simply, the contrast ratio is the difference between the darkest blacks and the brightest white produced by a display.
+Normally to measure the contrast ratio, the luminance of white and black is measured, and the ratio between these two is calculated. , the contrast ratio is the difference between the darkest blacks and the brightest white produced by a display.

-An in-display device, the contrast ratio is a very important feature because it is used to determine the quality of the display.
+In an in-display device, the contrast ratio is a very important feature because it is used to determine the quality of the display.
 CR is also the direct reflection of the pictures.
-Mostly when we go for buying a monitor to the market or store, nobody tells us about this feature of monitors but we must aware of this feature as an intelligent buyer.

 In the same way, R=G=B 100% is white color while R=G=B 0% is black color.
-This all clearly shows the importance of contrast ratio of a monitor for brighter, sharp, and accurate pictures in high quality.
+This all clearly shows the Importance of a monitor’s contrast ratio for brighter, sharp, and more accurate pictures in high quality.

 Different display panel technologies: